IanoNjuguna/SMS-Script/README.md

 # SMS-Script

-This script sends an automantic sms using textbelt sms api.
+This script sends an automantic sms using the textbelt sms api.